The Importance of Designing an Effective Operating Model

 7. Continually Optimise

-A good operating model is dynamic.
+Remember, a good operating model is dynamic.
 Establish feedback loops and continuous improvement protocols using data and stakeholder input.

 Real-World Example